ryeleo/Python-Package-Template/README.md

 ## TODO: setup your setup.py details and entry_points

 1. If you want to expose any command-line tools from your package, update `entry_points`.
+2. Update the `name` of the package, **replacing underscores with hyphens.**
+    * **NOTICE: We do NOT use underscores (and only use hyphens)** for the setup.py `name` in Python.
+    * This convention is against PEP8...
+So, why do this?
+This is for practical use of setuptools + pip: underscores are actually incompatible with setuptools when using our pypi.uoregon.edu server.
+See [(somewhat) relevant stack overflow answer](https://stackoverflow.com/a/19131777/1227086)
 2. Finally, search in [`setup.py`](setup.py) for any remaining "TODO"s.
     * E.g., name, description, keywords, classifiers.